oauthstuff/draft-oauth-par/main.md

 Clients MAY use the `request` parameter as defined in JAR [@!I-D.ietf-oauth-jwsreq] to push a request object JWT to the authorization server.
 The rules for processing, signing, and encryption of the request object as defined in JAR [@!I-D.ietf-oauth-jwsreq] apply.
 Request parameters required by a given client authentication method are included in the `application/x-www-form-urlencoded` request directly, and are the only parameters other than `request` in the form body (e.g. Mutual TLS client authentication [@RFC8705] uses the `client_id` HTTP request parameter while JWT assertion based client authentication [@RFC7523] uses `client_assertion` and `client_assertion_type`).
 All other request parameters, i.e., those pertaining to the authorization request itself, MUST appear as claims of the JWT representing the authorization request.

-The following is an example of a pushed authorization request using a signed request object.
+The following is an example of a pushed authorization request using a signed request object with the same authorization request payload as the example in (#request).
 The client is authenticated by its client secret using the HTTP Basic Authentication scheme specified in Section 2.3.1 of [@!RFC6749] (extra line breaks for display purposes only):

 ```
   POST /as/par HTTP/1.1